 This portion of the curriculum involves five, 3-hour interactive morning sessions taught by the various general and subspecialty ophthalmologists from the Department of Ophthalmology at Queen's.

 These sessions will cover a variety of topics pertinent to the provision of primary eye care.
 These lectures are based on LMCC objectives pertinent to ophthalmology [Pupils, Strabismus and Amblyopia, Diplopia, Eye Redness, Acute Vision Loss and Chronic Vision Loss].

 These topics are covered in the recommended textbook: Basic Ophthalmology for Medical Students and Primary Care Residents, 8th edition by C. Bradford (ISBN 1-56055-361-8).

 We host the Ophthalmology Expanded Clinical Skills Fair in May.
-It usually takes place on the Friday afternoon, during the week of Ophthalmology classroom teaching.
-The session will takes place at Hotel Dieu Hospital.
-The Clinical Skills Fair begins with students registering for the afternoon at 1:00 pm in the Eye Clinic at Hotel Dieu.
-At 1:10 pm, students separate into their assigned groups and rooms.
-At 1:15 pm, the Clinical Skills Fair begins, and the groups pass through six different stations:
+It usually takes place on the Friday afternoon, on or around the week of Ophthalmology classroom teaching.
+The session takes place at Hotel Dieu Hospital.
+Students separate into their assigned groups and make their way through different stations:

 - Anterior segment and slit-lamp skills